Unapproved – share option schemes

 When does the recipient pay tax?

-In cases where these shares are not readily convertible into cash, only income tax (and not NI) is due and declared in the recipients self-assessment tax return for the tax year in which the option is exercised.
+For UK employees or directors, in cases where these shares are not readily convertible into cash, only income tax (and not NI) is due and declared in the recipient's self-assessment tax return for the tax year in which the option is exercised.

 What exercise price should be set for the shares?